Another Place and Time

-Another Place and Time is the fourteenth studio album by American singer-songwriter Donna Summer, released on March 20, 1989 by Atlantic Records and PWL.
-The album was produced by Stock Aitken Waterman and featured Summer's top-10 hit "This Time I Know It's for Real", which reached number 7 on the Billboard Hot 100 and was her last top 40 hit on the chart to date.
+Another Place and Time is the fourteenth studio album by American singer-songwriter Donna Summer, released on March 13, 1989, by Atlantic Records and Warner Bros.
+Records.
+The album was produced by the successful British production team Stock Aitken Waterman (S/A/W), known for their signature 1980s synthpop sound.

+The collaboration between Summer and S/A/W was suggested by her husband, Bruce Sudano, after hearing a track by Rick Astley, another artist produced by the team.
+While initially hesitant, Summer eventually embraced their commercial approach, recording the album between September 1988 and January 1989 at PWL Studios in London.
+The collaboration marked a shift in Summer's career after she had explored various musical styles throughout the 1980s with Geffen Records.

+The album's lead single, "This Time I Know It's for Real", achieved significant success worldwide, reaching number seven on the Billboard Hot 100 in the United States—where it was her last top 40 hit—and number three on the UK Singles Chart.
+Despite its international popularity, Geffen Records refused to release the album in the US, prompting Summer to find a new label.
+Atlantic Records eventually released Another Place and Time in the US in April 1989.

 Production and background

-After enjoying immense stardom during the disco era in the 1970s, Summer had experimented with different styles of music during the 1980s and had released several albums with Geffen Records with varied results; Geffen had refused to release much of her material including her biggest post-1970s success, the 1983 album She Works Hard for the Money, which had only been released by virtue of being given to another label – Mercury Records – to satisfy a legal obligation between Summer and her 1970s label Casablanca Records.
+After enjoying immense stardom during the disco era in the 1970s, Summer had experimented with different styles of music during the 1980s and released several albums with Geffen Records with varied results; Geffen had refused to release much of her material including her biggest post-1970s success, the 1983 album She Works Hard for the Money, which had only been released by virtue of being given to another label—Mercury Records—to satisfy a legal obligation between Summer and her 1970s label Casablanca Records.

 Summer's 1987 album All Systems Go would prove to be her final release on Geffen, although she recorded Another Place and Time while contracted to Geffen Records.